daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6 + 1

 Effect: Lets the user speak telepathically with creatures they can see within short range for up to one hour.
-The user can’t read a target’s thoughts, except those that are specifically “transmitted.”
+The user can't read a target's thoughts, except those that are specifically "transmitted."

 (In some games, telepathy transcends normal language barriers (if the target has a mind that allows for telepathic communication).
 In others, it might only pick up emotions or general concepts of thoughts in another language.
 It also might vary based on the ability used.)